How to avoid the top 5 mistakes investors make in a market sell-off

 Source: FactSet Research Systems.
 Past performance is no guarantee of future results.
 An investment cannot be made directly in a market index.

 Many people tend to overestimate their ability to judge when an investment is a great deal at a certain price.
-They might compare the price of a stock that’s been beaten down consider it an opportune time to buy.
+They might compare the price of a stock that’s been beaten down and consider it an opportune time to buy—while it still may have a lot further to fall.

-But stocks that undergo wrenching losses often do so for fundamental reasons, and the possibility they still have further to fall is considerable.
+But stocks that undergo wrenching losses often do so for fundamental reasons, and the possible outcomes of this strategy could end with a portfolio in disarray and even deeper losses.
 This practice of buying into a down-trending market and profiting from short-term trading is a lot more difficult in practice than it seems.

 4. Holding on to losers

-• Instead, try this: Consider tax-loss harvesting.
-If losses arise in a taxable investment account, “harvesting” them by selling those positions can improve long-term tax efficiency.
+- Instead, try this: Proactively take advantage of current opportunities, which can often run counter to those instincts.
+Consider tax-loss harvesting.
+For example, if losses arise in a taxable investment account, “harvesting” them by selling those positions can improve long-term tax efficiency.
 Also, some investors may be better off converting at least some of their retirement savings from a Traditional IRA to a Roth IRA if eligible.
 Since there are tax consequences, doing a conversion when stock values are depressed may potentially increase tax benefits over the long-term.

 Most people don’t like selling investments at a loss.
 This can cause them to hang onto losers too long believing those stocks will rise again, and to sell winners too early worrying those stocks will decline.